x4sh3s/EncChat/README.md

 ### How It Works?:

 1. The server generate a random 16 bytes to use it as a symmetric aes key
-2. The Client first generate a public/private key pair for RSA, and send it to the server
+2. The Client first generate a public/private key pair for RSA, and send it (the public key) to the server
 3. The server encrypt the session key ( created in 1 ) with the user's public key
 4. the user decrypt it with his private key
 5. The communication is now encrypted with AES.